syncfusion-content/fileformat-docs/File-Formats/DocIO/Working-with-MailMerge.md

 conn.Open()

-'Arraylist contains the list of commands.
+'Array list contains the list of commands.

 Dim commands As ArrayList = GetCommands()